celestiaorg/networks/celestia-node.md

 ## Light Client Configuration

-> Caveat: You don't need to run the light client on the same machine where celestia full node is running
+> Caveat: You don't need to run the light client on the same machine where Celestia full node is running

 ### Getting trusted hash
 You need to have the trusted hash in order to initialize the light client In order to know the hash, you need to query the celestia-app:

 > Note: It is highly encouraged to run your own non-validating `celestia-app` node to get this trusted hash.
-However, you can ask for or take this hash from the discord/explorer if you want to just explore how easy it is to run the celestia light client
+However, you can ask for or take this hash from the discord/explorer if you want to just explore how easy it is to run the Celestia light client
 ```sh
 curl -s http://<ip_address>:26657/block?height=1 | grep -A1 block_id | grep hash
 ```

 ### Running Light Client
-> Note: If you want to run the light client only, then you can ask someone from the discord to send you the `multiaddress` from the celestia full node to connect to
+> Note: If you want to run the light client only, then you can ask someone from the discord to send you the `multiaddress` from the Celestia full node to connect to

 To start the light client, we need to know 2 variables:
-- Trusted peer’s multi address to connect to (a celestia full node is the case here)
+- Trusted peer’s multi address to connect to (a Celestia full node is the case here)
 - Trusted block hash from celestia-app

 1. Initialize the light client